 For a more complete guide on how to create materialized views in MySQL using flexviews read this article.

-You now have several methods for creating materialized views in MySQL.
+You now have several methods for creating materialized views in MySQL and MariaDB.